Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Only two designated RC aircraft/drone flying areas in Anchorage municipality: Storck Park in Anchorage and Loretta French Park RC Airstrip in Chugiak.
-Drones banned in other city parks.
+Drone operations prohibited in city parks except in two designated areas: Storck Park in Anchorage and Loretta French Park RC Airstrip in Chugiak.
+Operators in designated areas must carry liability insurance.

 View source